r-kara/Emotion-Detector-CNN/README.md

 5. Run the script to apply preprocessing steps to the dataset images.

 ### Data Visualization
+1. Download the dataset on your computer
-1. Open the Visualization.py file.
+2. Open the Visualization.py file.
+3. Update the path of your data set folder at the top of the code (it is indicated)
+4. Make sure the label of classes remains in this format: happy, surprised, engaged and neutral.
-2. Run the script to generate visualizations of the dataset.
+5. Run the script to generate visualizations of the dataset.

 ### Notes
 1. Ensure that you have Python installed on your system.